 County Stats (19/20 season)

-No Player of the Year award was handed out after the shortened summer, but the all-rounder would almost certainly have won it had there been one.
+No Player of the Year award was handed out after the shortened summer of 2020, but the all-rounder would have won it had there been one.

 He was not initially selected in the opening Bob Willis Trophy game at Durham.
 But an injury to Matthew Waite on the eve of the game handed him a chance.
-Talk about grabbing it with both hands!
+And it was one he grabbed with both hands.

 In five four-day appearances, he claimed 15 wickets with his right-arm seamers and hit 234 runs as a middle to lower order left-hander as Yorkshire won the North Group.

-He hit a superb 98 – a career best to date – in an away win against Nottinghamshire at Trent Bridge and claimed 5-31 in an Emerald Headingley win against Leicestershire – his maiden five-wicket haul.
+He hit a superb 98 – a career best to date – in an away win against Nottinghamshire at Trent Bridge and claimed 5-31 in a Headingley win against Leicestershire – his maiden five-wicket haul.

 In 2017, Thompson impressed with 28 wickets and 483 runs for Yorkshire Academy in ECB Yorkshire Premier League North.
 It was his first and only full year as their regular captain, although he led them once in 2014 and briefly in 2016.

-He has played age-group cricket for the White Rose from Under 13s to Under 19s level, making his first appearance in 2009.
+He has played age-group cricket for Yorkshire from Under 13s to Under 19s level, making his first appearance in 2009.

 He debuted for the second team in late 2013, aged 16, and has scored three hundreds at that level.